Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 The same applies to frameworks like Adobe Cordova, Capacitor or React Native which utilize the power of the web but naturally are a far cry from a native experience most are striving for.

-Diclaimer: This blogpost is not meant as a rating of or comparison between Kotlin Multiplatform Mobile, Flutter and other multiplatform frameworks.
-Most of these frameworks have their right to exist and the choice depends on multiple factors, such or strategic requirements like developers and skills available.
-Kotlin Multiplatform Mobile is currently in Beta and Compose Multiplatform has only recently started to gain traction on iOS.
+> This blogpost is not meant as a rating of or comparison between multiplatform frameworks.
+They all have their right to exist and the choice depends on numerous factors, some of them even beyond the developers' control.

+Entering Kotlin Multiplatform Mobile.

 # Kotlin Multiplatform Mobile

+Kotlin Multiplatform Mobile (KMM) supports both Android and iOS.
+Since its introduction in 2020 many companies have been joining the platform, such as Netflix, VMWare and Philips.
+In October 2022 [it finally went Beta](https://blog.jetbrains.com/kotlin/2022/10/kmm-beta) and has been declared production-ready which was accompanied by Google's announcement of an [experimental preview of libraries for this platform](https://android-developers.googleblog.com/2022/10/announcing-experimental-preview-of-jetpack-multiplatform-libraries.html).
+Therefore it is safe to say that KMM has left its early days

 I want to focus on the transition from native to multiplatform development including the changes to the toolchain, framework and libraries.
 This blogpost is not a guide about how to setup a multiplatform project as this has already been covered by multiple awesome articles out there.

+Instead it should give seasoned native developers a quick migration guide to tools, frameworks and libraries that they use in most of their projects.

+This blogpost will give a quick overview of the tools (not) available for KMM in 2023 and marks the start of a series of blogposts related to professional development using KMM.

 ## Toolchain

 ### Programming language

-Kotlin
+Kotlin is the one and only programming language for KMM.
+This means no change for Android developers using Kotlin which should be the majority by now. iOS developers will have to learn a new programming language but should be able to transfer knowledge from Swift to Kotlin since both share many paradigms like object-orientation, static type checking, suspending functions, optionals and some sort of garbage collection.
+Both languages have been created in a similar period of time and put a heavy focus on extensibility which is why they are quickly adopting modern techniques like functional, reactive or declarative programming and share similar mechanisms for things like asynchronicity or user interfaces.

 ### Integrated development environment